 Standard Poodles will grow to a minimum of 15 inches tall at the shoulder.
 Anything under this is classed as a Miniature Poodle.

-However, they can grow anywhere up to 24 inches at the shoulder.
+But, Standard Poodle size can be anywhere up to 24 inches at the shoulder.

-The Kennel Club describes this height difference as the main distinguishing feature between the Standard Poodle and the other Poodle sizes.
+This height difference is the main distinguishing feature between the Standard Poodle and the other Poodle sizes.
 Otherwise, everything else is the same.